If you’re suffering from cabin fever or the winter doldrums, now’s the

 full day on the trails.

-Organized hikes are an enjoyable way to share your winter hiking
+Many state parks also offer organized hikes as an enjoyable way to share your winter hiking

 experience with likeminded adventurers.
 For example, join in a weekend